 Thanks to our amazing local partners for helping raise awareness during this month!

-This year, we are partnering with Kroger and their Little Clinics to bring information from domestic violence advocates straight to visitors of The Little Clinic.
+Last year, we partnered with Kroger and their Little Clinics to bring information from domestic violence advocates straight to visitors of The Little Clinic.

-During their visits, patients will find pamphlets available in and outside of exam rooms, so that they may pick one up for themselves or someone they know.
-The information inside will provide insight into domestic violence as well as resources.
+During their visits, patients found pamphlets in and outside exam rooms, so they could pick one up for themselves or someone they know.
+The information inside provided insight into domestic violence as well as resources.

 SEE SOMETHING, DO SOMETHING.